-- Alley Theatre – Home to a Resident Company of actors and located on Texas Ave, this renovated non-profit theater creates and hosts an array of innovative productions—from classics and underrated plays to modern premieres.
+- Alley Theatre – Home to a resident company of actors and located on Texas Avenue, this renovated non-profit theater creates and hosts an array of innovative productions—from classics and underrated plays to modern premieres.
 It offered over 450 performances in the 2017-2018 season, producing more performances than all other performing arts organizations in the Houston Theater District combined.

 - Jones Hall – Set on Louisiana, the stunning Jones Hall is the permanent home of the Houston Symphony, as well as the Society for the Performing Arts.
 With a curving travertine marble façade, rectangular columns and elegant, vibrant red and gold interior, it sets the tone for a brilliant evening of music and art.
 Inside the theater, 800 hexagons can be raised and lowered to manipulate acoustics, and the room can shrink from 2,912 seats to 2,300.

 - Wortham Theater Center – Opening in 1987, the 437,500-square foot Worthman center hosts two beautiful theaters, playing home to the Houston Ballet and the Houston Grand Opera.
 The Alice and George Brown Theater rocks a 17,000-square foot stage used primarily for the resident companies; while the 1,100-seat Lillie and Roy Cullen Theater hosts smaller opera and ballet productions and serves other arts groups and solo artists.